Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Or, modify the Project Name with the statement like Application.SetOption "Project Name", "Myabcd"

 The List of Library Files given above; also has unique Project Names and these are the Internal Object Library Reference names that will appear in our database when linked.
 You can check their names by opening the Object Browser (View - -> Object Browser or F2) and clicking on the drop-down control.
-Among the list, you can see that your own current database Project Name abcd is also appearing in the list.
+Among the list, you can see that your own current database Project Name abcd also appears in the list.

 Let us inspect the Project Names of the first three files in the list given above.